raycast/extensions/extensions/gmail/README.md

 - Manage Drafts
 - Open specific mail on gmail.com

-## How to get a GMail OAuth Client ID
+## How to get a Gmail OAuth Client ID

 For now you need to create your own OAuth Client ID to be able to use this extension.
 Getting a production enabled OAuth Client ID is complicated but is planned in the future.